liballeg/allegro_winpkg/universal/README_nuget.txt

 - DXSDK (optional, but required for advanced features)
 - python

+Extract Allegro's source into a subdirectory named 'allegro'.
 Then, you typically want to run create_nuspec with the versions you want to support, e.g.:

     python create_nuspec.py --allegro_version 5.2.3.0 --allegro_deps_version 1.5.0.0 --toolchains v120,v140